MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 Don't modify the global `$ErrorActionPreference` variable unless absolutely necessary.
 If you're
-using something like the .NET directly from within your PowerShell function, you won't can't specify
+using something like .NET directly from within your PowerShell function, you can't specify the
-the **ErrorAction** on the command itself.
+**ErrorAction** on the command itself.
 In that scenario, you might need to change the global
 `$ErrorActionPreference` variable, but if you do change it, change it back immediately after trying
 the command.